 With a continuously expanding tax treaty network, including over 70 countries, Ireland has one of the most developed and favourable tax treaty networks in the world.
 There are no provisions under Irish law which preclude investment undertakings from accessing Ireland's extensive and expanding tax treaty network.
 However, availability of treaty benefits will depend on the relevant treaty and the tax authorities in the treaty countries.
 Treaty access should be reviewed on a case by case basis.
 The availability of treaty benefits in a particular case will ultimately depend on the relevant tax treaty and the approach of the tax authorities in the treaty country.
 The Irish / US double taxation treaty, in particular, works very well for Irish regulated funds with structural advantages over other jurisdictions.
-For example, treaty relief under the Ireland / US tax treaty may be available to a ETF depending on the circumstances of the ETF, resulting in a net withholding tax rate of 15% on US dividend income.
+For example, treaty relief under the Ireland / US tax treaty may be available to an ETF, resulting in a net withholding tax rate of 15% on US dividend income.

-Listing of Irish Stock Exchange
+Listing on Euronext Dublin (Irish Stock Exchange)

-The Irish Stock Exchange ("ISE") offers a fast and cost efficient primary listing which allows ETF issuers access the London Stock Exchange's ("LSE") main market.
+Euronext Dublin (formerly known as the Irish Stock Exchange ("ISE")) offers a fast and cost efficient primary listing which allows ETF issuers access to trading on the London Stock Exchange's ("LSE") main market.
 This is possible via an alternative admission route.
-The advisory costs for an ISE listing are significantly lower than those incurred for the equivalent UKLA (UK Listing Authority) approval.
+The advisory costs for a Euronext Dublin listing are significantly lower than those incurred for the equivalent UKLA (UK Listing Authority) approval.

-The listing regime is a straightforward process as it recognises existing regulation applicable to the ETF issuer.
+The listing regime is straightforward and recognises existing regulation applicable to the ETF issuer.
 It is a well-established process used by many large ETF providers.
-124 ETFs currently have their primary listing on the ISE.
+219 ETFs currently have their primary listing on Euronext Dublin.
+Upon the acquisition of the ISE by Euronext Dublin in March 2018, Euronext Dublin announced its intention to develop Ireland as a centre of excellence for ETFs, becoming the listing venue of choice for investors globally, providing an easy single entry point to Europe and a pan-European trading platform through its new MTF for ETFs to be launched in H2 2018.